shopsys/shopsys/docs/administration/grid-data-sources.md

 You can find 4 implementations of the interface in Shopsys Platform.

 ## [`QueryBuilderDataSource`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Component/Grid/QueryBuilderDataSource.php)
-Most commonly used data source that is created from Doctrine Query Builder.
+The most commonly used data source is created from Doctrine Query Builder.
 ### Example of usage
 ```php
 /** @var Doctrine\ORM\EntityManagerInterface $entityManager */